 I am an ex Local Government Officer and Computer Operations Manager.
 I live in Bolton with my husband, Geoff and our daughter, Rebekah.
 In my church life I have held numerous roles including being a Sunday School leader for over 30 years at Bolton Methodist Mission, Victoria Hall where earlier generations of my family have attended since its opening in 1900!
 I am currently a Circuit Steward and Worship Leader at church and I am also on the management of STEPS, a charity supporting people with mental health problems.
 I have been a volunteer town centre chaplain in Bolton since 2009 and have a particular ministry within the Market Place shopping centre.

 I graduated form the University of Manchester in 2011 with a degree in Religions and Theology (Bible studies).
 I then went on to undertake a Masters Degree in Library and Information Management.
 I have recently started work at Middlebrook Business Park.
 I am currently training to be a Local Preacher and I am an active member of Bolton Methodist Mission, Victoria Hall.
 My interests include reading, family history research and playing computer games!
 I also belong to a drama group and have taken part in ‘Passion for Bolton’ productions both on and off stage.
 As a chaplain I serve the Market Place shopping centre.

 I began my role as retail chaplain to shops and businesses on Deansgate in Jan 2017.

-I began volunteering as a Town Centre Chaplain in Sept 2015 and cover the Lifestyle area of Bolton Market.
-I am a member of the Salvation Army and had experience in many pastoral roles.
+I began volunteering as a Town Centre Chaplain in Autumn 2020 and cover the many shops and businesses in Crompton Place Shopping Centre and in St Andrew’s Court.
+I have been a member of the Salvation Army for many years during which time I have had experience in many different roles.